aymanalareqi/filament-app-version-manager/README.md

 #### Localized API Responses

-When a `locale` parameter is provided, the API returns localized content for that specific language:
+When a `locale` parameter is provided, the API returns localized content for that specific language. **The key difference is that `release_notes` returns a single string value instead of an object.**

 **Request with locale:**
 ```http